-A master carton bar code label must be placed on the smallest, flattest surface dimensionally of the master carton.
-The label must always be applied smoothly so that there are no bumps or wrinkles which could interfere with successful scanning of the bar code.
+A master carton bar code label must be placed on the smallest, flattest surface dimensionally of the master carton, except if this is the top (open end of carton) or bottom of the carton in which case the label must then be applied to the middle size side panel.
+The label must always be applied smoothly so there are no bumps or wrinkles which could interfere with a successful scanning of the bar code.
 QVC will only accept printer generated labels.
 Handwritten labels are never permitted.